This horseradish sauce recipe makes the perfect condiment for prime rib, pork, and side dishes. It’s easy to make a batch in a few minutes!

 After stirring the ingredients together, the sauce is ready to go.
 If I remember, I like to make this before starting anything else.
 That way the flavors have a chance to mingle a bit, which makes the sauce taste even better!

 What to Serve with Horseradish Sauce

-As I’ve already noted, horseradish sauce goes great with red meat and potatoes.
-Here are some more serving suggestions:
+As I’ve already noted, this condiment tastes fantastic with red meat and potatoes.
+Here are some other serving suggestions: